codaxy/curriculum/dotnet/conventions.md

 - Contrary to CoreFX guidelines, Codaxy does *not* use underscores to prepend private fields (e.g. `private readonly ISession _session`), or `s_`, `t_`, and similar prefixes for static fields, thread-static fields, etc. However, due to the popularity of this style ([some](https://github.com/openiddict) [great](https://github.com/aspnet-contrib/) [.NET](https://github.com/dotnet/corefx) [projects](https://github.com/autofac/Autofac)), it is not discouraged for new projects.
 If you do decide to use it, make sure you're consistent throughout the **entire project** and avoid using `this.` unless absolutely necessary, as the guideline says.

+- We use `var` much more freely than the CoreFX team recommends, but following that recommendation is encouraged.

+- We don't usually tidy up our imports (remove unused and sort alphabetically) and don't really care about it at the moment.
+Just make sure they're on the top of the file, outside the namespace.

 - Always `string`, never `String`.
 Even in e.g. `string.Empty`, or `string.IsNullOrEmpty(text)`.
 Rationale: `Name can be simplified`, VS code generator defaults.
 Also, [some](https://github.com/openiddict) [great](https://github.com/aspnet-contrib/) [.NET](https://github.com/dotnet/corefx) [projects](https://github.com/autofac/Autofac).